 To observers of labor policy, the regional director’s decision highlighted the absurdity of Specialty Healthcare because many employers have different divisions with overlapping responsibilities, and the prospect of multiple bargaining units throughout a complex workplace threatens to inject inefficient and unnecessary complications for businesses trying to, well, do business.

 That fact is especially true in the context of a retail department store, where so-called wall-to-wall bargaining units have been considered “presumptively…appropriate” for nearly half a century under NLRB precedent.
-That is, they were until the recent NLRB decision in Macy’s, in which the Board allowed a bargaining unit of just cosmetics and fragrance sales associates.
+That is, they were until last week’s NLRB decision in Macy’s, in which the Board allowed a bargaining unit of just cosmetics and fragrance sales associates.

 Following that ruling, the outcome in Bergdorf Goodman appeared to be preordained.
 However, after over two years, Bergdorf Goodman’s appeal to the Board actually reversed the regional director’s ruling, which almost seemed reassuring until one read the decision.
 What the Board concluded was that the unit was inappropriate not because it was too small, but rather because it was too big and disconnected to have a true community of interest.
 In other words, the union should have gone for an even smaller, and more fractured unit.
 Thus, the decision did not back away from Specialty Healthcare at all, but rather amplified it.
 And, it sidestepped the question of wall-to-wall bargaining units altogether when it comes to department stores.

 With Specialty Healthcare still in place, even if a union cannot establish a community of interest between two departments (as in this case), there appears to be nothing stopping it from seeking to represent each department or sub-department as discreet bargaining units of their own.
 For employers in search of sanity from this NLRB, they are best advised not to look for it in this decision.